Secure CheckoutPersonal information is secured with SSL technology.

 19. Recent theoretical developments and applications of spiking neural networks

-- Covers a broad range of applications such as brain-inspired computing, computational memory, deep learning and spiking neural networks
+- Covers a broad range of applications, including brain-inspired computing, computational memory, deep learning and spiking neural networks

-- Includes perspectives from a wide range of discipline: materials science, electrical engineering and computing, providing a unique interdisciplinary look at the field
+- Includes perspectives from a wide range of disciplines, including materials science, electrical engineering and computing, providing a unique interdisciplinary look at the field

-Materials Scientists and Engineers, Electrical Engineers, Physicists, Computer Scientists, Researchers in both academia and R
+Materials Scientists and Engineers, Electrical Engineers, Physicists, Computer Scientists, Researchers in both academia and industry

 - No. of pages: